cloudfoundry/credhub/docs/README.md

     **Status**: Released in v1.1.0

-***

-#### Future

-* **Cloud Foundry credential rotation**

-    The goal of this initiative is to enable automated rotation of credentials for components of Cloud Foundry.

-    **Status**: Planned

-* **Provide pluggable encryption provider interface**
+* **Integration with Concourse CI**

-    The goal of this initiative is to provide a pluggable interface for encryption providers to allow the creation and maintenance of encryption providers outside of the core codebase.
+    The goal of this initiative is to integrate with Concourse CI to enable credential generation and storage in CredHub.
+Additional information can be [found here.](http://concourse.ci/creds.html#credhub)

-    **Status**: Planned

-* **Cloud Foundry application credential management**
+    **Status**: Released in Concourse v3.5.0

+* **Provide performance results for horizontally scaled instances**

-    The goal of this initiative is to provide a credential management solution for applications of Cloud Foundry.
+    The goal of this initiative is to provide performance results for CredHub as it is scaled to multiple instances.
+Additional information can be [found here.](performance-testing.md)

-    **Status**: Planned
+    **Status**: Completed

-* **Encryption-as-a-Service**
+* **CredHub should support BBR for backing up and restoring its database**

-    The goal of this initiative is to provide endpoints to allow encryption and decryption of arbitrary data.
+    The goal of this initiative is to allow users of [BBR](https://github.com/cloudfoundry-incubator/bosh-backup-and-restore) to backup and restore the CredHub database using the BBR utility.
+Additional information can be [found here.](https://github.com/pivotal-cf/credhub-release/blob/master/docs/backup-restore-recommendations.md)

-    **Status**: Planned
+    **Status**: Released in v1.3.0